 Again the vast majority of studies show that substituting unsaturated fats will lead to better health outcomes (3).
 This is commonly achieved by moving to oils from vegetable sources, including a range of oils from seeds.
 The three most researched types of unsaturated fats are ‘Omega 3, Omega-6 and Omega-9’ (4).
 All of these have been shown to help your health when eaten in suitable amounts i.e. all are anti-inflammatory at sensible intake levels.

-Omega 3 and Omega-6 are ‘essential oils’ i.e. they are not made in the body so must be eaten to maintain the levels you need.
+Some, like Omega-3 and Omega-6, are called 'essential' because your body cannot make them on its own.
+That means you need to get them through food or supplementation.
 Omega-9 can be made in the body, but it is important to supplement your levels and to eat some.

 What about the balance of Omegas?